 - Hands-On workshops

 - Information from federal agency leads about GIS funding opportunities

-"Wicked problems," such as higher education and economic development, require a great number of people to change their mindsets.
-What better group to tackle such challenges than geospatial educators, technologists and experts who come from every rank and discipline with the ability to relate issues through geographic visualization and analyses?
+"Wicked problems," such as education and business intelligence, require a great number of people to change their mindsets.
+What better group to tackle such challenges than geospatial educators, technologists and experts who come from every rank and discipline with the ability to relate issues through geospatial thinking, visualization and analyses?